 Carlo Abarth founded his car company from the ashes of the failed Cisitalia car manufacturer in 1949, in Bologna, Italy.
 Having been born under the star sign of Scorpio, Abarth chose the scorpion as the logo for his new company.

-The original cars were based on the final Cisitalia models, and from its earliest days Abarth produced and sold accessory parts for other brands as well as building its own road and race cars.
+The original cars were based on the final Cisitalia models, and Abarth produced accessory parts for other brands as well as building its own road and race cars.
 In 1952, Abarth began its formal association with Fiat, and ultimately Carlo Abarth sold the company to Fiat in 1971.